ila-w/dnd_character_generator/README.md

 - `GUI` class: serves as the GUI for the program
 - `AlphaContainer` class: serves as the container class for `GUI`

-### Acknowledgements
+## Acknowledgements
-Authors: Ila Wallace and Jacob Jones
+Made by Ila Wallace and Jacob Jones